Michael Hoecht

-Early life and high school
+Early life

-Hoecht was born in Oakville, Ontario and lived there until his family moved to Dayton, Ohio when he was four years old.
-His family moved back to Canada shortly before he started high school and lived in Stittsville for two years, then Toronto (North Toronto Collegiate Institute), before returning to Ohio and settling in Oakwood, Ohio, where he attended Oakwood High School.
+Hoecht was born in Oakville, Ontario, and lived in Canada until his family moved to Oakwood, Ohio (a community within Dayton, Ohio) when he was three years old.
+His family moved back to Canada for his first two years of high school, where he lived in Stittsville and went to South Carleton High School, then Toronto where he went to (North Toronto Collegiate Institute), before returning to Oakwood, Ohio, where he attended Oakwood High School for his final two years of high school.

 College career

 Hoecht played for the Brown Bears for four seasons.
 He was named second-team All-Ivy League as a senior after finishing the season with 42 tackles, nine tackles for a loss, and four sacks.
 Hoecht finished his collegiate career with 174 tackles, 29.5 tackles for loss, and 16.5 sacks with two forced fumbles and four fumble recoveries in 37 games played.